 Stress is a bodily reaction that arises when we feel threatened or under pressure.
 In that sense, stress warns us about our surroundings and motivates us to take action.
-That’s why stress is essential to our survival and has a crucial function in our lives.
-It can help us strive in challenging situations, but only if we experience it to the extent that it’s manageable for us.
+But of course, if unhandled, it can lead to a lack of focus, burnout, and anxiety.
+An effective solution is stress management training for employees.

 Stress is one of employees’ most frequently experienced emotions, and it’s a burden on their shoulders.
 According to the 2022 Mind the Workplace report, 4 out of 5 employees report that their relationship with their friends, family, and coworkers is affected by workplace stress.